microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraServicePrincipalAppRoleAssignment.md

 ### -Top

-Specifies the maximum number of records to return.
+The maximum number of records to return.

 ```yaml
 Type: System.Int32